Cross My Hart

 In Mr. Bassett’s defense, this little slice of Hartland is beautiful.
 As pristine as it gets around here.
 Granted, the woods were felled a few of those vacationing generations ago, but the trees here are still likely 2nd growth hemlock, white pine, maple, and oak.
 Old stone walls denote the property’s past agricultural use.

-When I wrote about Hartland Land Trust’s other property, the Charles and Lois Beach Nature Preserve, I included a heartfelt essay by the donor’s son.
+When I wrote about North Woods Land Conservancy’s other Hartland property, the Charles and Lois Beach Nature Preserve, I included a heartfelt essay by the donor’s son.
 There seems to be theme here in Hartland, as the Trust’s website includes a heartfelt essay by Emma Kell, Mr. Bassett’s granddaughter.

 My grandfather, the Reverend Mr. Edward D. Bassett, bought this land in 1901.
 He was a Methodist minister, and as such moved about from parsonage to parsonage, never having a true home of his own.
 He purchased this old farm of approximately 35 acres hoping to establish here a permanent summer home for his family.
 His plan worked.
 Since that time Hartland has been the summer gathering place for generations of our family and friends.